cloud-coder/cascon-2019-kubernetes-apimanager/01-setup/readme.md

 1. Go to https://cloud.ibm.com

-2. Log in to your IBM Cloud account
+2. Log in to your IBM Cloud account.

-3. Enter your IBM Cloud ID and click `Continue` button
+3. Enter your IBM Cloud ID and click `Continue` button.

 ![](screencaps/section2step3.png)

-4. Enter your Password then click the `Log in` button
+4. Enter your Password then click the `Log in` button.

 ![](screencaps/section2step4.png)